Hair Problems & Natural Homeopathy Treatments | Sanjivani Homeopathy Diet and Yoga Clinic

 - Phosphorus: Itching of scalp, dandruff, falling of hair in large bunches.

 - Psorinum: Dandruff smells bad.
 Humid eruption on the scalp, hair matted, Hair dry.

 - Sulfur: The patient suffers from skin ailments, skin is coarse and dry, burns, and itchy.
 Reddish boils appear on the scalp, dandruff is powdery

 - Sanicula: Scaly dandruff over the scalp, eyebrows, and other hairy parts.

 - Sepia: Dandruff in circles, like ringworm.
 Moist scalp, hair falls out, pimples on forehead near hair.

 - Thuja: Falling of hair due to dry white scaly dandruff.

-- Vinca minor: Spots on scalp, oozing moisture, matting hair together.
-Corrosive itching of scalp.
+- Vinca minor: Spots on the scalp, oozing moisture, matting hair together.
+Corrosive itching of the scalp.
 Dandruff.